 Request a Kit

-What to look for when reading DHR histograms
+What to look for when reading DHR histograms: Examples of pre- and post-activation DHR histograms

 These values are representations of possible DHR outcomes.
 Because of heterogeneity in disease severity and genotype, outcomes will vary.
-Lab results typically include percentage (%) of residual oxidative burst values.
+Laboratory results typically include percentage (%) of residual oxidative burst values.

 *PMA is an activator used to stimulate neutrophil NADPH oxidase activity.